- Latin name

 The Bank vole at a glance

-Distribution: Found throughout Europe and central Asia, as far north as northern Finland, east into eastern Russia and south into the Mediterranean, although absent from Portugal and all but northern reaches of Spain.
-Present throughout England, Wales and Scotland, although distribution is patchy in far north and west.
-Found in Listowel, Co Kerry in Republic of Ireland in 1964, having apparently been deliberately introduced (poss.
-From Germany as early as 1920s) and now established in south-west.
+Distribution: Found throughout Europe and central Asia, as far north as northern Finland, east into eastern Russia, and south into the Mediterranean, although absent from Portugal and all but northern reaches of Spain.
+Present throughout England, Wales, and Scotland, although distribution is patchy in the far north and west.
+Found in Listowel, County Kerry in the Republic of Ireland during 1964, having apparently been deliberately introduced (possibly from Germany as early as 1920s) and now established in south-west of the country.

-Habitat: Inhabits wide range of habitats including woodland (deciduous, mature coniferous and, in Europe, taiga), mixed farmland, scrub and even fenland and bogs, although often seems to prefer drier areas.
-Also found in areas with high herb growth, banks and hedges such as railway embankments, road verges, riverbanks, parkland and sometimes gardens.
-Requirement for fairly dense ground cover makes them less common in city gardens vs. wood mice.
+Habitat: Inhabits wide range of habitats including woodland (deciduous, mature coniferous and, in Europe, taiga), mixed farmland, and scrub.
+Sometimes found in fenland and bogs, although generally seems to prefer drier areas.
+Also found in areas with high herb growth, banks and hedges such as railway embankments, road verges, riverbanks, parkland and sometimes rural gardens.
+Their requirement for fairly dense ground cover makes them less common in city gardens than wood mice.

-Longevity: Survival to second winter rare, oldest individuals probably 18-21 months.
-Animal of unknown sex kept at London zoo in early 1900s died just short of 5 yrs.
+Longevity: Survival to their second winter is rare, with the oldest individuals probably reaching only 18-21 months.
+One animal of unknown sex kept in captivity at London zoo in the early 1900s died just short of 5 yrs.

-Sexing: Impossible to determine sex without handling and even anal-genital distance not necessarily accurate method; Mediterranean study mis-sexed 15-100% of males vs. molecular analysis.
+Sexing: Impossible to determine sex without handling and, even then, the anal-genital distance not necessarily accurate method.
+One study of Mediterranean voles found anywhere from 15-100% of males were mis-sexed based on external anatomy vs. molecular analysis.

-Activity: Active day and night, although dawn and dusk peaks and more diurnal in winter.
-May exhibit 2-6h activity rhythm.
-During periods of heavy snow cover, voles remain active in subnivian zone, moving around in a series of tunnels and pockets under the snow.
-Does not hibernate.
-Quick darting run cf. wood mouse’s hop.
-Can climb well (esp. males) to reach fruit and seeds.
-May move comparatively large distances (several hundred metres); 930m (0.6 mi.) recorded for males during breeding season.
+Activity: Active by day and night, although dawn and dusk peaks and more diurnal during winter.
+Voles often seem to exhibit a 2-6 hour activity rhythm.
+Voles do not hibernate and during periods of heavy snow cover they remain active in subnivean zone, moving around in a series of tunnels and pockets under the snow.
+Voles move with a quick "darting" run, readily distinguishable from the hop of the wood mouse, and can climb well (males particularly) to reach fruit and seeds.
+Bank voles may move comparatively large distances, covering several hundred metres; 930 m (0.6 mi.) recorded for males during breeding season.

-Territory/Home Range: Size varies widely according to habitat, age, sex and season, ranging from ~380-7,300 sq-m (0.09-1.8 acre); typically ~1,400 sq-m (0.35 acre) in deciduous woodland.
-Female ranges exclusive during breeding season but overlap thereafter; those of males larger and overlap with both sexes year-round.
-Females may allow daughters to live, but not breed, in home range.
-Defence of territory documented in lab, but rare in wild where mutual avoidance appears to prevail.
-Largely sedentary and highly faithful to site (esp. females) with strong homing ability up to ~700m (0.4 mi.) outside home range.
+Territory/Home Range: Size varies widely according to habitat, age, sex, and season, ranging from ca. 380 to 7,300 sq-m (0.09-1.8 acre); ca. 1,400 sq-m (0.35 acre) seems typical in deciduous woodland.
+Female ranges are exclusive during breeding season but overlap outside of this, while those of males are larger and overlap with both sexes year-round.
+Females may allow daughters to live, but not breed, in their home range.
+Defence of territory has been documented in captivity, but seems rare in the wild where mutual avoidance appears to prevail.
+A largely sedentary species that's highly faithful to a given site (especially females) with a strong homing ability up to ca. 700m (0.4 mi.) outside their home range.
+Creates a shallow subterranean nest with a radiating tunnel network leading to multiple entrances, often among tree roots or under logs.
+The nest is ball-shaped and composed of locally available materials, particularly grass, leaves, and moss.

-Diet and Feeding: Primarily herbivorous with 40-50% diet green leaf matter; smaller proportion of seed, fruit and animal matter.
-Dead leaves eaten during winter and fungi, roots, flowers, buds, grass, moss and invertebrates (esp. insects, earthworms and slugs) taken occasionally.
-Caches food under logs, in leaf litter or in tunnel walls in north of range.
-Seeds carried in “false cheek pouches”.
-Feeds where food found; on ground, in burrow system or in trees/bushes.
-Highly efficient digestion and gut anatomy changes to adapt to variations in diet.
+Diet and Feeding: Primarily herbivorous with 40-50% of the diet being green leaf matter; a smaller proportion of seed, fruit, and animal matter.
+Dead leaves are eaten, usually during winter, while fungi, roots, flowers, buds, grass, moss and invertebrates (especially insects, earthworms, and slugs) are taken occasionally.
+Food may be cached (stored) under logs, in leaf litter, and/or in tunnel walls.
+Seeds sometimes carried away in "false cheek pouches", although voles generally feed where the food is found; on the ground, in their burrow system, or in trees/bushes.
+Digestion is high efficient and vole gut anatomy changes to adapt to variations in diet.

-Reproduction: Breeding season in most of UK March/April to September/October; shorter and more intense on islands.
-Bountiful food and mild temperatures protract season.
-Induced ovulators; highly fertile after first pregnancy.
-Breeding nests built in burrow system or sometimes tree holes.
-Litter of 3-5 (max.
-8) pups (2g/0.07 oz.) born after 16-20 day gestation.
-Leave nest for short periods ~15 days.
-Lactation lasts 17-18 days, at which point pups weaned and weigh ~10g (0.35 oz.).
-Multiple paternity common (~25% litters in one Polish study).
-Parental care by female alone and pups sexually mature ~5 wks, although late born pups may not mature until following spring and most won’t breed until ~8 wks.
+Reproduction: Breeding season in most of UK runs from March/April to September/October, shorter and more intense on some northern islands, but this can be protracted by bountiful food and mild temperatures.
+Bank voles are induced ovulators and females are highly fertile after the first pregnancy.
+Breeding nests are built either in their existing burrow system or sometimes tree holes.
+Litters typically consist of 3-5 (max.
+8) pups, each weighing about 2 g (0.07 oz.), born after a 16-20 day gestation.
+Young will leave the nest for short periods/excursions from around 15 days old.
+Lactation lasts 17-18 days, at which point pups weaned and weigh ca. 10g (0.35 oz.).
+Multiple paternity is common, with one Polish study finding ca. 25% litters had two or more fathers.
+Parental care is provided by female alone, and are pups sexually mature at around 5 wks, although late born pups may not mature until the following spring.
+Most won't breed until about 8 wks old.

-Behaviour and Sociality: Broadly gregarious with apparent dominance hierarchy that affects mating chances in males.
-Well developed use of scent; can distinguish individuals of own race/subspecies (e.g. mainland vs. Skomer) based on odour.
-Females recognise scent of mate and prefer it over that of stranger.
-High pitched vocalisations made during aggressive encounters and courtship; experienced males vocalise more then inexperienced ones.
-Responds to bird alarm calls.
+Behaviour and Sociality: A broadly gregarious with apparent dominance hierarchy that affects mating chances in males.
+Scent is pivotal in vole society and voles appear able to distinguish individuals of their own race/subspecies (e.g., mainland vs. Skomer) based on odour alone.
+Females recognise the scent of their mate and prefer it over that of unfamiliar individuals.
+High pitched vocalisations made during aggressive encounters and courtship, with experienced males apparently vocalising more then inexperienced ones.
+Respond to bird alarm calls by increasing vigilance.

-Predators: Have wide range of predators, including cats, foxes, badgers, stoats, weasels, martens, adders, kestrels, buzzards, corvids and owls.
-Barn owl probably most significant owl predator.
+Predators: Have wide range of predators including cats, foxes, badgers, stoats, weasels, martens, adders, kestrels, buzzards, corvids, and owls.
+Barn and tawny owls are probably their most significant avian predators in Britain.

-Threats: Abundant and adaptable species not considered threatened or provided with any specific protection in Britain.
-Susceptible to lead poisoning (motorway verge populations) and to agricultural chemicals.
+Threats: An abundant and adaptable species that is not considered threatened, or granted any specific protection in Britain.
+Data from motorway verge populations suggest the species is susceptible to lead poisoning and agricultural chemicals.

 Bibliography